 What to Ask Current College Students on a Campus Visit

-One thing college applicants often overlook is speaking to students currently attending a college or university.
-By doing this, applicants can get honest, individualized perspectives about what it’s like to live, work and play at a college or university.
-Here a few good questions to get these conversations started below.
+One thing that undergraduate applicants often forget to do is converse with students who are currently attending a college or university.
+By doing this, applicants can get honest and individualized perspectives about what it’s like to live, work and play at a college or university.
+So here are a few good questions to start these conversations.

 What's the Average Class Size?